-407. Subject to the superintendence of the High Court, the Sessions Judge Administrative shall have administrative control over all Criminal Court within his jurisdiction.
+407. Subject to the superintendence of the High Court, the Sessions Judge Administrative Control of shall have administrative control over all Criminal Court within his jurisdiction.
+Sessions Judge programme of the Chief Judicial Magistrate returns and correspondence

-Control of Sessions Judge

-408. The Chief Judicial Magistrate should submit returns and make correspondence with the High Court and the Government through the Sessions Judge except in cases of exceptional urgency when he may correspond direct with the High Court after sending a copy to the Sessions Judge.
+408. The Chief Judicial Magistrate should submit returns and make Channel of correspondence with the High Court and the Government through the Sessions Judge except in cases of exceptional urgency when he may correspond direct with the High Court after sending a copy to the Sessions Judge.